 Our supply chain is broad and complex.
-The three reportable segments operate independently and their respective manufacturing locations have separate supply chains.
+Although our reportable segments have similar operating systems and are effectively managed by a central corporate function, each segment operates independently and their respective manufacturing locations have separate supply chains.
 Our factories utilize various software and hardware systems, and have different methods and tools for storing data such as bills of materials, specifications and designs for their products.
 The three reportable segments have different standard terms and conditions in their respective purchase orders and supply contracts.
 We do not purchase 3TG directly from smelters or refiners ("SORs"), therefore we must rely on our suppliers to provide information on SORs as well as the origin of 3TG contained in parts or products supplied to us, including sources of 3TG that are supplied to them from their upstream suppliers.